 I would like to see more emphasis on the social factors surrounding constructions of male and female sexuality, as well as expectations of parenthood roles.
-This relates to something I commented on in June 2011, back when there was yet another wave of philandering male politicians:

 In Those Manly Men of Yore Sara Lipton makes the interesting point that contemporary notions of male sexuality (with reference to Weiner et al.) are relatively new, and that in medieval thought “far from seeming ‘manly,’ aggressive sexuality was associated with women.”
 I am much more persuaded by Lipton’s historical analysis than I am by the article Ambition + Desire = Trouble, which features a quote from anthropologist Helen Fisher: “Most people who get as far as he’s gotten are high-testosterone people.”
 As I wrote in Anthropological responsibilities on bin Laden celebrations and Anthropology is Necessary, I am disturbed by explanations of contemporary political-economy in terms of evolutionary mechanisms or, in this case, testosterone levels.